Julien-R44/Julien-R44/README.md

   - [unocss-preset-flowbite](https://github.com/Julien-R44/unocss-preset-flowbite) - 💅 An adaptation of Flowbite Tailwind plugin for UnoCSS
   - [unocss-preset-heropatterns](https://github.com/Julien-R44/unocss-preset-heropatterns) - 🏁 UnoCSS preset that integrates Hero Patterns.

+- **Rust Crates**
+  - [cli-candlestick-chart](https://github.com/Julien-R44/cli-candlestick-chart) - 📈 Display candlestick charts right into your terminal.
+  - [fast-ssh](https://github.com/Julien-R44/fast-ssh) - ⌨️ FastSSH is a TUI that allows you to quickly connect to your services by navigating through your SSH config.

 - **Misc**
   - [lit-valtio-state](https://github.com/Julien-R44/lit-valtio-state) - 🏪 A simple state management library for Lit components
-  - [cli-candlestick-chart](https://github.com/Julien-R44/cli-candlestick-chart) - 📈 Display candlestick charts right into your terminal.
-  - [fast-ssh](https://github.com/Julien-R44/fast-ssh) - ⌨️ FastSSH is a TUI that allows you to quickly connect to your services by navigating through your SSH config.
   - [gitlab-slack-release-notifier](https://github.com/Julien-R44/gitlab-slack-release-notifier) - 🤖 Webhook that send Slack notifications when a release has been published on GitLab.
   - [pino-loki](https://github.com/Julien-R44/pino-loki) - 🔉 This package provides a transport for Pino that forwards messages to Grafana Loki.
   - [cron-expression-generator](https://github.com/Julien-R44/cron-expression-generator) - 🔧 Generate crontab expression using friendly and declarative API